rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ![jenkins-time](../images/exercise2/jenkins-time.jpg)

 ## Exercise Intro
 This lesson is focused on creating a pipeline for our application.
 What is a pipeline?
 A pipeline is a series of steps or stages that takes our code from source to a deployed application.
 There can be many stages to a pipeline but a simple flow is to run a `build > bake > deploy`.
-Usually the first stage is trigger by something like a git commit.
+Usually the first stage is triggered by something like a git commit.
 There could be many steps in each of these stages; such as compiling code, running tests and linting.
 All of these are done to try and drive up code quality and give more assurance that what is deployed is behaving as expected.
 In the exercise we will create Jenkins pipeline by configuring it through the UI, this will create an un-gated pathway to production

 First we will explore the sample application and get it running locally.
 The sample app is a `todolist` app - the `Hello World` app of the modern day.